tk-edu/CVSDTP/Communication Standard.md

-# CVSP2PP (working title)
+# cvsdtp (working title)
-## Cooperative Visual Search Peer-to-Peer Protocol
+## Cooperative Visual Search Data Transfer Protocol

 ## Purpose
-This data transfer protocol exists as a means by which cooperative visual search task information may be transferred over a LAN connecting two computers running the visual search task software.
+This data transfer protocol exists as a means by which cooperative visual search task information may be transferred over a LAN of two computers running the visual search task software.
 It exists on top of the TCP/IP protocols.

 ## Header
 The header of each packet is defined as follows: